David-Manniche/TheMarket/readme.txt

-    => 046452 - authorize Aim payment method form submitting without form validation on order => 046487 - admin> seo> meta tags> blog post> on editing there is blank popup with save button => 046495 - when guest user checkout with digital product having 0 price getting error "Your_Session_seems_to_be_expired"
+    => 046452 - authorize Aim payment method form submitting without form validation on order => 046487 - admin> seo> meta tags> blog post> on editing there is blank popup with save button => 046495 - when guest user checkout with digital product having 0 price getting error "Your_Session_seems_to_be_expired" => 046548 - on adding you tube link in innova editor it is not playing on https sites

 Enhancements:
     => Tax module upgrade